Eatonville, Florida: Geography

-Eatonville is located at (28.618727, –81.383440).

 According to the United States Census Bureau, the town has a total area of 1.1 sqmi, of which 1.0 sqmi is land and 0.1 sqmi (9.17%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Eatonville has a humid subtropical climate zone (Cfa).